-Age Class Background, Qualifications and Skills 64 3 Background: Mr. Hart has served as an Executive Vice President of the Company and President of the Northern Division of the Bank since October, 2011.
-He served as the President of the Tennessee Division and Middle Tennessee Division of the Bank from July, 2007 until October, 2011.
-Prior to our acquisition of Capital, Mr. Hart served as chairman, president and chief executive officer of Capital Bank & Trust Company, in Nashville, Tennessee.
+Name Age Class Background, Qualifications and Skills R. Rick Hart Director since 2007 65 3 Background: Mr. Hart has served as an Executive Vice President of the Company and President the Northern Division of the Bank since October, 2011.
+He served as the President of the Tennesse Division and Middle Tennessee Division of the Bank from July, 2007 until October, 2011.
+Prior our acquisition of Capital, Mr. Hart served as chairman, president and chief executive officer Capital Bank & Trust Company, in Nashville, Tennessee.
 Mr. Hart was appointed as a director of the Company upon the completion of our acquisition of Capital in July, 2007.
-Experience/Qualifications/Skills: Mr. Hart brings the experience of a Nashville banker to the board, helping to formulate our plans for the Nashville market.
+Experience/Qualifications/Skills : Mr. Hart brings the experience of a Nashville banker to the board, helping to formulate our plans for the Nashville market.
 Along with Mr. McGraw, Mr. Hart serves as a liaison between the board and our employees, keeping the board abreast of employee concerns and morale.
-56 3 Background: Dr. Heyer has served as a physician and partner of Tupelo Anesthesia Group, P.A. since 1989.
-In addition, Dr. Heyer has served as President of TAG Billing, LLC, a billing service provider in the medical industry.
-Experience/Qualifications/Skills: As the sole physician on our board, Dr. Heyer brings a different perspective to the challenges that our board faces.
+Richard L. Heyer, Jr. Director since 2002 57 3 Background : Dr. Heyer has served as a physician and partner of Tupelo Anesthesia Group, P.A. since 1989.
+In addition, Dr. Heyer serves as President of TAG Billing, LLC, a billing service provider in the medical industry.
+Experience/Qualifications/Skills : As the sole physician on our board, Dr. Heyer brings a different perspective to the challenges that our board faces.
 Dr. Heyer's background and experience is important in the formulation of board policy.
 Dr. Heyer is also a business owner and adds this perspective to board discussions.
-66 3 Background: Mr. McNeel has engaged in the practice of law as a partner of the law firm of McNeel and Ballard since 1983.
-Experience/Qualifications/Skills: Mr. McNeel's practice is based in Louisville, Mississippi, giving him insight into the issues facing our customers in our smaller markets.
+J. Niles McNeel Director since 1999 67 3 Background: Mr. McNeel has engaged in the practice of law as a partner of the law firm of McNeel and Ballard since 1983.
+Experience/Qualifications/Skills : Mr. McNeel's practice is based in Louisville, Mississippi, giving him insight into the issues facing our customers in our smaller markets.
 As an attorney, Mr. McNeel also brings a legal perspective to the board's deliberations and analysis.
-57 3 Background: Mr. Shmerling has served as chairman of Choice Food Group, a manufacturer and distributor of food products, since July, 2007.
+Michael D. Shmerling Director since 2007 58 3 Background: Mr. Shmerling has served as chairman of Choice Food Group, a manufacturer and distributor of food products, since July, 2007.
 Mr. Shmerling served as a senior advisor to Kroll, Inc., a risk consulting company, from August, 2005 to June, 2007 and an executive vice president of Kroll, Inc. from August, 2000 to June, 2005.
 Effective as of May, 2001, he also served as Chief Operating Officer of Kroll.
 Mr. Shmerling was appointed as a director of the Company upon the completion of our acquisition of Capital in July, 2007.
 Mr. Shmerling is also a director for Healthstream, Inc., a publicly-traded company.
 Experience/Qualifications/Skills: Mr. Shmerling's business and philanthropic endeavors in the Nashville market provide us with opportunities to create new business relationships and grow market share in this key area.
 In addition, his 34 year professional history as a licensed CPA (inactive) in public and private practice provides the board with a broad range of financial knowledge and business acumen.
 Mr. Shmerling is experienced in assessing and mitigating risk and formulating policies designed to minimize risk exposure.
 In addition, his experience as an officer and director of publicly-traded companies gives the board another resource for issues specific to publicly-traded companies in the areas of financial reporting and corporate governance.
-5666 64 3 56 3